paulbrodersen/somnotate/README.md

 2. `01_preprocess.py`

-    Convert the EEG and EMG signals into features to use in the state inference.
-Currently, we simply (1) compute the spectrogram for each "raw" signal (i.e. the EEG, LFP, or EMG trace), (2) renormalize the data, such that within each frequency band, the power is approximately normally distributed, and (3) trim the spectrogram to exclude frequencies for which our estimate is very noisy, i.e. frequencies near the Nyquist limit and frequencies around 50 Hz.
+    Convert the raw signals into features to use in the state inference.
+Currently, we simply (1) compute the spectrogram for each raw signal (i.e. the EEG, LFP, or EMG trace), (2) renormalize the data, such that within each frequency band, the power is approximately normally distributed, and (3) trim the spectrogram to exclude frequencies for which our estimate is very noisy, i.e. frequencies near the Nyquist limit and frequencies around 50 Hz.
 Finally, we concatenate the spectrograms into one set of features over time.

 3. `02_test_automated_state_annotion.py`

-   Test the performance of the automated state annotation in a hold-one-out fashion on a given set of training data sets (i.e. preprocessed data with corresponding manually created state annotations).
+   Test the performance of the automated state annotation in a hold-one-out fashion on a given set of preprocessed training data sets (i.e. preprocessed data with corresponding manually created state annotations).

 4. `03_train_automated_state_annotion.py`

-   Train a model (LDA + HMM) using a set of training data sets and export it for later use.
+   Train a model (LDA + HMM) using a set of preprocessed training data sets and export it for later use.

 5. `04_annotate_states.py`

-   Use a previously trained model to automatically annotate the states in a given set of un-annotated data sets.
+   Use a previously trained model to automatically annotate the states in a given set of preprocessed data sets.

 6. `05_manual_refinement.py`